phusion/passenger/dev/ci/README.md

                |     |
                |     +-- Load: dev/ci/tests/<test name>/run
                |
+               +-- (if docker-entrypoint-stage2.sh exited with an error)
+               |    Populate buildout/artifacts
+               |
                +-- (if docker-entrypoint-stage2.sh exited with an error,
                |    and DEBUG_CONSOLE is set to 0)
                |   Print error message and exit